 Avoid shea butter (found in some lipsticks) for latex allergies.
 If choosing lipsticks made with carnauba wax, ensure they are Fair Trade, as reports have been of unfairly-treated Mexican harvesters/workers.
-Avoid cosmetics with zinc oxide if you live with pets, as it’s toxic if licked off your face (same with sunscreens).
+Avoid cosmetics with zinc oxide or titanium oxide or cocoa butter if you live with pets, as it’s toxic if licked off your face (same with sunscreens).

 This make-up packed in cardboard pots is by All Earth Mineral Cosmetics, a collaboration between a make-up artist and natural skincare expert.
 Everything is sold in cardboard pots or sustainably-harvested beechwood pots (the liners are made from recycled fishing nets).
 Made in Cornwall and Kent, the items are sold with linen storage bags (the vegan brushes do contain plastic but if you purchase direct from their site you have the option to send them back to the maker in a returns envelope for recycling).